 Vinegar taffy?
 Oh, yes.
-My family would start making candies to give as Christmas right after Thanksgiving.
+My family would start making candies to give as Christmas gifts right after Thanksgiving.
 This is a variation on an old family favorite recipe.
 It may sound a little odd, but it’s actually delightful, if not slightly addictive.
-Vinegar’s sharp sour contrasts to the sweet sugar and creates a unique flavor sensation.
+Vinegar’s sharp sour contrasts to sugar’s sweetness and creates a unique flavor sensation.
 Pulling taffy takes some time and is best done in joyous company, with your hair tied back.

 In a heavy sauce pan, melt 2 tablespoons of butter.
 Once butter is melted add in sugar and vinegar and stir until dissolved.
 Boil mixture, stirring gently until it reaches 256° F on a candy thermometer.
 The candy will become brittle when tested under cold water.